GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 </html>
 ```

-In the code editor, you should see the following:
+Your VS Code editor should look like the following:

 ![vscode-workspace](images/111/111-22.png)

 Alternatively, you can use one of the VS Code shortcuts.
-In the body of the `index.html` file:

-* type `html` and select `html:5` from the dropdown (_see image below_)
+In the body of the blank `index.html` file, type `html` and select `html:5` from the dropdown (_see image below_)

 ![image](assets/add-boilerplate-to-html.gif)